Bread-Corp/Function-SQS-AI-Tagging/Readme.md

 Database Writer Lambda
     ↓
 RDS Database
 ```

 ## 🧠 How It Works: The Tagging Pipeline

 This function executes a specific sequence for every tender message it processes.

-1. **Ingest & Clear**: The `FunctionHandler` receives a batch of messages.
+1. **🗑️ Ingest & Clear**: The `FunctionHandler` receives a batch of messages.
 The `MessageFactory` deserializes each message into its specific type (e.g., `SanralTenderMessage`).
 The `TaggingService` immediately calls `tenderMessage.Tags.Clear()` to remove all old metadata tags (e.g., "Processed", "SummaryGeneratedBySANRALHandler").

-2. **Fetch Config**: The `ConfigService` (as a singleton) fetches and caches all configuration from AWS Parameter Store:
+2. **📋 Fetch Config**: The `ConfigService` (as a singleton) fetches and caches all configuration from AWS Parameter Store:
    - The tag-blocklist (as a `HashSet<string>`).
    - The tag-map (as a `Dictionary<string, string>`).
+   - The Master Tag List (as a `List<string>`).
-   - The two required tagging prompts: `/TenderSummary/Prompts/TaggingSystem` and the source-specific prompt (e.g., `/TenderSummary/Prompts/TaggingSANRAL`).
+   - The `ConfigService` dynamically combines the base system prompt, the source-specific prompt (e.g., `TaggingSANRAL`), and the Master Tag List into a single, comprehensive prompt for the AI.

-3. **Generate Fallback Tags**: The `TaggingService` first extracts a list of basic tags from the tender's structured data (e.g., Source: "SANRAL", Region: "Western Region").
-This guarantees a baseline of tags if the AI call fails.
+3. **🏗️ Generate & Clean Fallback Tags**: The `TaggingService` first extracts a list of basic tags from the tender's structured data (e.g., Source: "SANRAL", Region: "Western Region").
+These tags are immediately passed through the Quality Gatekeeper (blocklist, map) to create a clean, de-duplicated set.

-4. **Generate AI Tags**:
+4. **🎯 Calculate Quota & Call Bedrock**:
+   - The service counts the clean fallback tags (e.g., 3 tags).
+   - It calculates the remaining quota: `tagsNeeded = MaxTotalTags (10) - 3 = 7`.
-   - The service prepares an input text for the AI (combining the Title, Description, and AI Summary).
+   - If `tagsNeeded > 0`, the `TaggingService` prepares the input text (Title, Description, Summary).
-   - It sends the combined prompts and the input text to Claude 3 Sonnet via Bedrock.
+   - It calls Bedrock with a dynamic prompt, instructing it to:
+     - Select **1 tag** from the "MASTER TAG LIST" (which was injected into the prompt).
+     - Generate `tagsNeeded - 1` (e.g., 6) additional, specific keywords from the tender text.
-   - This call is wrapped in robust retry logic to handle API throttling.
+   - This call is wrapped in robust retry logic (6 attempts with 1.5s base backoff) to handle API throttling.

-5. **Apply Quality Gatekeeper**:
+5. **🔄 Combine & Finalize**:
-   - The service combines the fallback tags and the new AI tags.
+   - The service combines the clean fallback tags and the new AI-generated tags.
-   - It iterates this combined list and applies all rules:
+   - It runs this final combined list through the Quality Gatekeeper again to apply rules to the AI tags and ensure total uniqueness.
-     - **Block**: Ignores tags in the blocklist (e.g., "various", "n/a").
-     - **Map**: Standardizes terms (e.g., "western region" → "Western Cape").
-     - **Normalize**: Title-cases unmapped tags.
-     - **Dedupe**: Uses a HashSet to ensure a final list of unique tags.
+   - The list is sorted, and finally capped at the `MaxTotalTags (10)` limit.

-6. **Route & Cleanup**:
+6. **📤 Route & Cleanup**:
    - The final, sorted `List<string>` of tags replaces the (now empty) Tags property on the `tenderMessage` object.
    - The complete, tagged `tenderMessage` is serialized and sent to `WriteQueue.fifo`.
    - Messages that failed at any step are sent to `TagFailedQueue.fifo`.